adelbakhshi/ifd-milestone-project/README.md

 - I used Balsamic Mockup 3 to create the wireframe.

 ##### [Visual Studio Code](https://code.visualstudio.com/)
-- Visual Studio Code was used as my code editor.
+- Visual Studio Code is used as my code editor.

 ##### HTML5
-- HTML5 was used for structure and basic elements.
+- HTML5 is used for structure and basic elements.

 ##### CSS3 - SASS
 - I used CSS3 and SASS to add style to the structure and the elements.